ejpaari/moar-gl/README.md

  * With Qt / Qt Creator Build & Run
  * By running qmake and building with the Makefile

+Following compilers have been tested (other compilers probably work fine as well)
+- GCC 4.8
+- VS14

 ### Assets:

 - Sponza model from http://www.crytek.com/cryengine/cryengine3/downloads